byhbt/laravel-docker/readme.md

 ## Laravel Docker
-- Docker compose 3.3 syntax
+- Docker compose 3.3 syntax.
-- Adminer supported.
+- Adminer: it's simple than PHPMyAdmin.
+- Redis with web admin (RedisCommander).

 ## How to use